Carpal Tunnel Syndrome

 - Inability to distinguish between hot and cold temperatures (in advanced cases)

-Pain during the daytime is not very common in CTS and is usually seen only at night in advanced cases.
+Pain during the daytime is not very common in CTS.
+It is usually only seen at night in advanced cases.

 A medical history, physical exam and a neurologic exam with a physician or neurologist will help confirm or rule out CTS.
 There are several neurologic tests available to help in the diagnosis, including:

-- Phalen's test — The physician will ask the patient to flex (bend) the affected wrist, which may provoke tingling within 60 seconds.
+- Phalen's test — The physician will ask the patient to flex (bend) the affected wrist, which may cause tingling within 60 seconds.

-- Pressure provocation test — During this test, the physician will press his/her thumb on the wrist over the carpal tunnel for 60 seconds, which may elicit tingling or numbness.
+- Pressure provocation test — During this test, the physician will press his or her thumb on the wrist over the carpal tunnel for 60 seconds, which may cause tingling or numbness.

-Mild cases of CTS are treated conservatively (non-surgically) to begin with.
+- Non-surgical treatment of carpal tunnel syndrome — Mild cases of CTS are treated conservatively (non-surgically) to begin with.
 Avoiding activities with excessive vibration, repetitive motion, forceful gripping or excessive flexion and extension of the wrist is recommended.
 A wrist splint or brace can be worn during the day and also at night to keep the wrist straight and relieve pressure on the carpal tunnel.
-A clinical study has shown that splinting may help up to 75 percent of mild-to-moderate cases and that many patients were able to eventually dispose of the splint without recurring symptoms.
+A clinical study has shown that splinting may help up to 75 percent of mild-to-moderate cases, and that many patients were able to eventually dispose of the splint without recurring symptoms.

 If symptoms are mild, steroid injections can be effective in treating CTS in the short term.
 Steroid injections may be particularly helpful for women in the third trimester of pregnancy, to provide relief through delivery (when symptoms are frequently seen).
 An obstetrician will determine if it is safe to have steroid injections during pregnancy.